SpaceX capsule with world's first all-civilian orbital crew splashes down off Florida - Up News Info

 The quartet of newly minted citizen astronauts comprising the SpaceX Inspiration4 mission safely splashed down in the Atlantic off Florida’s coast on Saturday, completing a three-day flight of the first all-civilian crew ever launched into Earth orbit.

-SpaceX’s Crew Dragon capsule, dubbed Resilience, parachuted into the sea around 7 p.m.
-EDT, shortly before sunset, after an automated re-entry descent, SpaceX said during a live webcast shown on its YouTube channel.
+SpaceX’s Crew Dragon capsule, dubbed Resilience, parachuted into calm seas around 7 p.m.
+EDT, shortly before sunset, after an automated re-entry descent, SpaceX showed during a live webcast shown on its YouTube channel.

-The return from orbit followed a plunge through Earth’s atmosphere generating frictional heat that sent temperatures surrounding the outside of the capsule soaring to 3,500 degrees Fahrenheit (1,927 degrees Celsius).
-The astronauts’ flight suits are designed to keep them cool if the cabin heats up.

 Advertisement